ga4ghpoc/server/readme.md

 2. It will mount the sample data folder to the container to path /data within the container
 3. It will start the container and kick off the API

-**The API with the sample data is ready to use at this point.**
+**The API server with the sample data is ready to use at this point.**

-## Using the PoC ##
+## Testing the API Server ##

-To test whether the API is responding or not you can run the following command from a linux machine that has direct connection to the VM host running the container (keep in mind that if you used a port other than 8000 you will need to change the command):
+To test whether the API is running correctly use this command from a linux machine that has direct connection to the VM host running the container (keep in mind that if you used a port other than 8000 you will need to change the command):

 	curl --data '{}' --header 'Content-Type: application/json' http://VMS_IP_ADDRESS:8000/ga4gh/datasets/search

+The expected response for this should be:

+	{"nextPageToken": "", "datasets": [{"info": {}, "description": "", "id": "WyIxa2ctcDMtc3Vic2V0Il0", "name": "1kg-p3-subset"}]}

 You can find the API reference (what commands and methods are supported) on: